max9836/microsoft-rewards-automator/README.md

 > To set the execution policy, you will need administrator privileges.

 > [!NOTE]
 > You can choose not to do this step.
-However we reccommend you to do it because hackers may perform specific functions that causes harm to your device easily without permission.
+However, we recommend you do it because hackers may perform specific functions that cause harm to your device easily without permission.
 ## Usage example
-This is one of the example of using this script
+This is one of the examples of using this script

-1. Run 30 searches after 3 seconds of load time for edge browser.
+Run 30 searches after 3 seconds of load time for the Edge browser.
 ```
 powershell -command "& { . <path>\Microsoft-Reward-cheater.ps1; Run -Searches 30 -Browser_Load_time 3}"
 ```

 -----------------------------------------
-You do not have to look at the sections below unless you have great interest of this program
+You do not have to look at the sections below unless you have a great interest in this program

 # Analyze the program
 These things are happening while the program runs:
-#### 1. Microsoft Edge is launched and negivated to "https://www.Bing.com" by this command `Start-Process msedge -ArgumentList "https://www.bing.com"`.
-After that, a few seconds(depends on your input)
+#### 1. Microsoft Edge is launched and navigated to "https://www.Bing.com" by this command `Start-Process msedge -ArgumentList "https://www.bing.com"`.
+After that, a few seconds(depending on your input)
 ```
     Start-Process msedge -ArgumentList "https://www.bing.com"
     Start-Sleep -Seconds $Browser_Load_time